LearnOnDemandSystems/docs/tms/end-user-student-faqs/lab-access/cancel-lab.md

 # How do I launch, cancel, save and relaunch a lab?

-It is important to know how to use course labs you are taking; launching, saving, cancelling, and relaunching labs are common actions when working on labs.
+It is important to know how to use the course labs you are taking; launching, saving, cancelling, and relaunching labs are common actions when working on labs.

 ### Article contents